gatewayd-io/gatewayd/README.md

     <a href="https://gatewayd.io/docs">Documentation</a>
 </p>

 **GatewayD** is a free and open-source cloud-native database gateway and framework for building data-driven applications.
 It sits between your database servers and clients and proxies all their communication.
-It is like API gateways, but for databases.
+It is like API gateways, for databases.

 GatewayD is an L4 proxy for SQL databases and clients.
 You can either write your own plugins or make use of our built-in, community and enterprise plugins.